-The topics page will direct you to two links for each care setting.
-One to view archived data and one to download all datasets.

-The download all datasets will download the current version of the all datasets available for that care setting.
+The Topics page will direct you to the two links for each care setting, one to view archived data and one to download all datasets.
+The Download All Datasets will download the current version of all datasets available for that care setting.
 So, that's our answer to the first question: How do I download the entire hospital database instead of individual files.

-The answer to the second question, how do I find previous releases (archived) hospital files can be found by selecting View archived data.
+The answer to the second question "How do I find previous released, archived, hospital files?" can be found by selecting View Archived Data.

-When selecting view archived data, the site will direct you to the listing of data from each of the refreshes 2014 and forward.
+When selecting View Archived Data, the site will direct you to the listing of data from each of the refreshes from 2017 and forward.

-Now we will be shifting our focus to the three-hospital value-based purchasing programs that had data refreshed on the Provider Data Catalog website in January.
+Now, we will be shifting our focus to the three hospital value-based purchasing programs that had data refreshed on the Provider Data Catalog website in February.
 I will be reviewing the Hospital Value-Based Purchasing Program.

-The Hospital Value-Based Purchasing (VBP) Program, authorized under Section 1886(o) of the Social Security Act, promotes quality healthcare delivery while managing costs.

-Hospital payments are determined based on Total Performance Scores (TPS), calculated from achievement and improvement points across specific domains.
-In FY 2024, 2,474 hospitals face payment adjustments.
+The Hospital Value-Based Purchasing Program, authorized under Section 1886(o) of the Social Security Act, promotes quality healthcare delivery while managing costs.
+Hospital payments are determined based on Total Performance Score, calculated from Achievement and Improvement Points across specific domains.
+In FY 2025, 2,489 hospitals face payment adjustments.
 CMS allows hospitals 30 days to review and correct data before public reporting, ensuring accuracy and transparency.